The Romantic Reason This Japanese Princess Is Renouncing Her Royalty

 Princess Mako of Japan is renouncing her royal title to marry a "commoner" (How weird does that word sound in 2017?), according to CNN.
 The Imperial Household told CNN that the 25-year-old princess is planning to become engaged to 25-year-old Kei Komuro, a paralegal and graduate student.

-As per tradition, the engagement won't become official until the gift-exchanging ceremony.
+As per tradition, the engagement won't become official until the ceremonial exchanging of gifts.
 There's also no word on when it will take place, and the royal family has stayed mum so far.

 The princess, who is the granddaughter of Emperor Akihito, met Komuro five years ago when they were students at the International Christian University in Tokyo, according to Japan's national broadcaster NHK.